I stared down at Bree’s lifeless body broken on the rocks below.

-His pause felt like it spanned an eternity before he resolved to answer, “She is alive, but will sleep deeply for some time.”
+His pause felt like it spanned an eternity before he resolved to answer, “She is alive but will sleep deeply for some time.”

-A collective sigh sounded all around me, and that’s when Bran walked in looking awful.
+A collective sigh sounded all around me, and that’s when Bran walked in, looking awful.
 There was a nasty bruise above his left eye, and his left arm was in a sling.
 He seemed surprised to see us.
 His glance lingered a little too long on Adam.

-His eyes closed in a silent thank you.
-When they opened they were shiny with unshed tears.
+His eyes closed in a silent thank-you.
+When they opened, they were shiny with unshed tears.
 “Where is she?” he asked, barely above a whisper.

 “Still in Finias,” I responded quietly.
 “Fire said she will sleep for a while during her recovery.”
-I gestured to the fireplace and we walked back to the living room.
+I gestured to the fireplace, and we walked back to the living room.

-By the blank expression on Bran’s face, I guessed he hadn’t looked close enough—that is, until Fire faced him, drawing his attention making him jump back.
+By the blank expression on Bran’s face, I guessed he hadn’t looked close enough—that is, until Fire faced him, drawing his attention and making him jump back.
 “What the hell is that?”